 Solar Loan vs Cash vs Lease: What You Actually Pay

-Cash purchase: Best 25-year return.
-You capture the full ITC and own all electricity production.
-Requires $10,500–$17,500 out of pocket after the credit.
-Payback: 6–10 years, then free electricity for 15+ more years.
+Cash purchase: Best 25-year return since you own all electricity production.
+Requires the full $15,000–$25,000 out of pocket — there's no federal credit to reduce that in 2026.
+Payback: roughly 9–14 years, then free electricity for 10+ more years.

-Solar loan: $0 down, you still own the system and claim the ITC.
-Apply the ITC as a lump sum to the principal in year one to reduce your loan balance significantly.
-Monthly payments ($75–130 for a typical system) are typically lower than or equal to your current electric bill.
+Solar loan: $0 down, you still own the system.
+Monthly payments ($100–170 for a typical system without the old credit reducing the loan principal) are closer to, or sometimes higher than, your current electric bill until the loan is paid off.
 See our Lease vs Buy vs Loan comparison for exact numbers.

 Is Solar Worth It in 2026?

-Solar is strongest value in: California, Hawaii, Massachusetts, Connecticut, New York, New Jersey, Illinois.
+Solar remains strongest value in: California, Hawaii, Massachusetts, Connecticut, New York, New Jersey, Illinois — mostly due to high electricity rates and remaining state incentives.
 It's weakest in: Louisiana, North Dakota, West Virginia (low electricity rates, less sun relative to local rates).

 Use our Solar Panel Count Calculator to find your exact system size and payback, or our Solar Panel ROI Calculator for a full 25-year analysis.